justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;When uncomfortable, my instinct is not to avoid the discomfort but to become at peace with it.&quot;</em> <br>
+<em>&quot;Just trust that everything is unfolding the way it is supposed to.
+Don't resist...
+Great things are waiting for you around the corner.&quot;</em> <br>
-— Josh Waitzkin
+— Sonia Ricotti

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>